 Wolfscastle Hotel – 1

-This small, stone country house hotel dates back to the mid-19th Century and was a vicarage in its former life.
+This stone country house hotel dates back to the mid-19th Century and was a vicarage in its former life.
 Indeed, a 2-minute walk from Wolfscastle Hotel will take you to the village church, St. Margaret’s.
+Local legend has it that the great Welsh rebel leader Owain Glyn Dwr may be buried in the field alongside this old stone hotel next to the motte and bailey Norman castle of the same name.
 The village of Wolfcastle is allegedly the place where the last wild wolf in Wales was slain.
-The remains of a motte and bailey Norman castle built during a time of conflict on this ancient frontier stand in the hotel grounds.

 Nestling in ‘Allt yr Afon’ (‘Wooded Hill by the River’), in the heart of rural mid-Pembrokeshire, Wolfscastle Hotel has St. David’s Peninsula to the west and the Preseli Mountains and Pembrokeshire Coast National Park to the north-east.
 The hotel’s central location, between the market town of Haverfordwest and the ferry port of Fishguard, puts the natural beauty of West Wales within easy reach.
 For outdoor inspiration, Sealyham Activity Centre is less than 2 miles away.